Hamna-Nasir/DSA-Lab1/README.md

 # DSA-Lab4
-These are mini tasks of my DSA Lab.
+These are mini tasks of my DSA Lab 4
+.